RevCent Functions Overview for Ecommerce Businesses

 # Third-Party Integrations

-Functions can integrate with third-party systems because they support outbound internet access, whitelisted dependencies, and encrypted environment variables.
+Functions can integrate with third-party systems because they support outbound internet access, installable dependencies, and encrypted environment variables.

 ## Common Ecommerce Integrations